-Origami is a form of art.
+Origami (paper folding) is a form of art.
 Though, like other art forms, it does not require a particular age or some special skill to perform it.
 The only skill required for this is creativity.
 A creative mind can do wonders in origami.
 Once mastered, it is a beautiful piece of art to enjoy.

 Basically, origami involves paper folding.
 As simple as it sounds, the process gets tricky as you evolve from trying out easy origami to more complicated ones, like music perhaps.
 Like dancing, origami too is a physical activity.
-One has to start practicing right away to acquire the knack of it.
+One has to start practicing right away to acquire the knack for it.
 It is all about various twists and turns you do with the paper to get artistic outcomes.

 The word ‘origami’ originates from Japan.
 The words ‘ori’ means ‘folding’ and ‘kami‘ means ‘paper’.
 The word ‘kami‘ changes to ‘gami‘ due to ‘rendaku‘, which is a phenomenon of Japanese speech.
 Uncovering an encyclopedic history and origin of the art of paper folding is almost impossible.
 There are certain credible assertions that the practice of doing origami was started by the Japanese.
-Though the paper was first invented in China around 100BC, Japan brought these costly items for their personal needs.
+Though paper was first invented in China around 100BC, Japan brought these costly items for their personal needs.

 This art was correlated with their culture.
-Japanese strictly practiced the art of paper folding for their ceremonial purposes.
-By the Edo period, this art becomes famous for its use other than for ceremonial purposes.
+Japanese strictly practiced the art of paper folding for ceremonial purposes.
+By the Edo period, this art becomes famous for its use other than ceremonial purposes.
 They were less rigid about their rules and allowed multiple cuts and folds.
 Their best known, first-ever, origami model is the “Japanese paper crane”.

 Other than this, Europe too has been speculated to have started this art.
 They too had a tradition of paper folding.
-In later years, Spanish spread the art further, by getting more artistic in folding papers.
+In later years, the Spanish spread the art further, by getting more artistic in folding papers.
 Both Japanese and Spanish slowly got their children involved in this.
 They started developing easy origami for kids.
 There are other origami societies around the globe.

 DIFFERENT TYPES OF ORIGAMI

 There is a special (easily accessible) type of paper to use for making one.
-It is known as an origami paper.
+It is known as origami paper.
 It comes in vibrant shades of color and adorable designs too.

 Origami has diversified and evolved from being mere boats.
-They are being folded into moving figures and puzzles to be solved by some freshman year students.
+They are being folded into moving figures and puzzles to be solved by some freshman-year students.
 There are roughly 80 types of origami.
 Some of the types have easy origami while some are a bit difficult.
 Some of the types of origami are:

 Action origami— It includes origami that is in motion.
 For instance, a model that could fly using the kinetic energy of a person’s hand.